h15200/notes/database.md

 Since SQL databases are ACID compliant, it is more 'solid' in general.
 Important database transactions like financial processes all use SQL.

 NoSQL databases are not as solid but faster and more flexible BECAUSE it doesn't use a traditional schema.
+NoSQL lookups are fast because the data is formed as JSON (object lookup)

 For HUGE apps, possible to use both an SQL and a NoSQL in one app.